AAU-SW6-JABA/CDM-Node-Bluetooth/README.md

 # Crowd-Density-Monitoring: IMSI-sniffer

 This piece of software is meant to run on the "nodes" of the CDM (Crowd Density Monitoring) system.
-It'

 ## Setup